janssen70/datacollection/offline_install_guide.md

 # Downloading packages for offline use

-In case the target system has no outside connection we can prepare the set of required files up-front.
-Of course, some file sharing mechanism must be discussed to make the files available on the target.
+For offline systems we need to prepare the set of required files up-front.
 This instruction assumes Debian package management.
+Of course, some file sharing mechanism must be present to make the files available on the target.

 Outline: